PailaKarthik/Python_projects/README.md

 ---

 #### About Me:
 I'm a Python enthusiast, and I started exploring coding seriously in 2023.
 I'm continuously improving my skills through projects and learning new technologies.
-If you'd like to connect or collaborate, feel free to reach out via [LinkedIn](#) or [Email](#).
+If you'd like to connect or collaborate, feel free to reach out via [LinkedIn](#https://www.linkedin.com/in/paila-karthik/).